department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/April-2020-dicovery-concept-usability/Research-plan.md

 We would like to propose a research process consisting of 4 phases:

-1. A previous research review, including a detailed mapping of the current tool and its use cases.
+1. A previous research review, including a detailed mapping of the current tool and its use cases, as well as any existing quantitative research.
 2. A discovery phase, to better define user behavior, expectations, and needs, including a comparative study looking into how other companies / organizations are dealing with (claim) status tracking.
 3. Usability test of excisting claim status tool (if applicable, include early concepts to test).
 4. Concept testing and usability testing of the new claim status tool.